gnkapet/gnkapet.github.io/_news/announcement_4.md

 related_posts: false
 ---

-I will be giving a talk at the [3rd Greek Number Theory Meeting](https://sites.google.com/view/3gntm/) in Patras at 16-17 December 2025.
+I will be giving a talk at the [3rd Greek Number Theory Meeting](https://sites.google.com/view/3gntm/) in Patras on 16-17 December 2025.